Zen Meditation – Guide to Beginning Meditation

 Relaxing the jaw and facial muscles is a good way to release tension.
 Unless you are keenly aware of it, you may not notice how much tension resides in the jaw.
 The jaw muscles are some of the strongest in the body, and are frequently used throughout the day.
 You may want to give yourself a nice facial massage by rubbing your jaw muscles in a circular motion with your fingers.
 If you have TMJ or frequent headaches due to tension then you will find that these exercises may help.
 I highly recommend stretching the jaw muscles on a regular basis.
 For meditation purposes, the jaw should be held lightly enough so that you are able to push your tongue out without using much pressure.

 Putting a slight smile on the face will relax your facial muscles and improve your mood.
-This simple tip shouldn't be underestimated.
+Give it a try.

 It’s suggested that the mouth remains closed and you only use nasal breathing when meditating.
 There are many benefits to nasal breathing – such as filtering and warming the air we inhale.
 In meditation it helps to notice how the cool air feels as it moves through the passageways as you inhale.
 When exhaling you can notice the warm flow and relaxing feeling of the breath moving outwards.